Shivendra2005/Experiment-4/README.md

 Aim -> To study and implement C++ Bitwise Operators.

-Theory -> Bitwise Operaotors in C++ are used to perform bit-level operations on the operands.
+Theory -> Bitwise Operators are the operators that are used to perform operations on the bit level on the integers.
+While performing this operation integers are considered as sequences of binary digits.
 Its symbols and functions are as follows:
 1. & -> Binary AND
 2. | -> Binary OR